• Skip to primary navigation

 1st Birthday Smash Cake How To: Size Guide & Recipe Ideas

-Published: Apr 6, 2023 by Tabetha · This post may contain affiliate links · Leave a Comment
+Published: Apr 6, 2023 by Tabetha Klein · This post may contain affiliate links · Leave a Comment

 First of all Congrats!
 You made it to the one-year mark!
 Now let's roll up our sleeves and start planning your baby's first birthday.
 Cake vs cupcakes?
 A 4-inch vs a 6-inch smash cake?
 It can get a little confusing trying to pick what might work best for your family.
 I'm here to share all the things I've learned.
 Two smash cakes and many birthday cakes later.